 In short, many of the dynamic changes in China that I’ve documented since I came here 20 years ago are accelerating.

 The biggest headlines today were about the weather.
-I was disappointed not to be in Beijing, but there’s been a major snowstorm that delayed or cancelled most flights in north China (some faculty were delayed because their planes did not arrive from China to the U.S.) It’s been about 15 years since I was in China during the winter, and while Shanghai was in the 50s when I arrived, it’s supposed to be in the 20s-30s for the next few days.
+I was disappointed not to be in Beijing, but there’s been a major snowstorm that delayed or cancelled most flights in north China (some faculty were delayed because their planes did not arrive t0 China from the U.S.) It’s been about 15 years since I was in China during the winter, and while Shanghai was in the 50s when I arrived, it’s supposed to be in the 20s-30s for the next few days.
 That sounds cold — but then I’ve seen what’s going on in the Midwest.
 Stay warm!

 Talk to you soon.